Studio D: Studio success

-Following their first Academy Award win in 1979, Studio D enjoyed a string of critically and commercially successful films, unprecedented in NFB history.

-In 1981, it released its first feature-length documentary film, Not a Love Story: A Film About Pornography.
+In 1981, Studio D released its first feature-length documentary film, Not a Love Story: A Film About Pornography.
 Directed by Bonnie Sherr Klein and featuring Lindalee Tracey, it was a foray into various facets of the sex entertainment industry and the intensifying feminist debates about pornography.
-The film featured interviews with women working at Times Square's notorious Show World Sex Emporium, porn star Marc Stevens ("Mr. "), and Hustler photographer Suze Randall.
+The film featured interviews with women working at Times Square's notorious Show World Sex Emporium, porn star Marc Stevens ("Mr. 10½"), and Hustler photographer Suze Randall.
 Critics complained, however, that their voices were drowned out by a cacophony of American anti-porn feminists including Susan Griffin, Robin Morgan, Kate Millett and Kathleen Barry.
 Many accused the film of being pro-censorship, an irony given that it was censored in both Ontario and Saskatchewan.
 Not a Love Story was the first Studio D film to receive international theatrical release, including a benefit premiere in New York City for Ms. magazine.

-One year later, Studio D again courted controversy with the film If You Love this Planet.
-Terre Nash directed the film that centred on a lecture given by Dr. Helen Caldicott about the immanent dangers of nuclear weapon proliferation.
+One year later, Studio D again courted controversy with the film If You Love this Planet, directed by Terre Nash.
+It featured a lecture given by Dr. Helen Caldicott about the immanent dangers of nuclear weapon proliferation.
 The NFB officer in charge of distribution for the United States warned that the film may harm relations with the Reagan administration, and sought support from Canada’s External Affairs office to stop the film’s release.
 The film won the Academy Award for best documentary short in 1982, and its influences can be seen in Al Gore’s An Inconvenient Truth.

 In 1983, Studio D won its third and last Academy Award for Flamenco at 5:15.
 Directed by Cynthia Scott, it was a marked departure from the controversy that had swirled around the studio.
 The film showcased the instructors and senior students in a master class in Flamenco at the National Ballet School of Canada.
 The New York Times praised it as “a small jewel of a documentary” that demonstrates the leap from studying dance to becoming an artist.

 Behind the Veil, a sprawling documentary “which seeks nothing more than to examine critically the history of women in the Christian church of the Western world,” provided a rare glimpse into the lives of cloistered and apostolic nuns.
 Abortion: Stories From North and South was the first Studio D film with an all-women (instead of majority) crew.
 Documenting women’s stories about accessing abortion services in Canada, Columbia, Ireland, Japan, Peru, and Thailand, the film won the Grand Prize at the San Francisco International Film Festival.